-If you wish to atrrange a baptismal meeting please contact Jean Morris, Baptisms Co-ordinator at email@example.com
+If you wish to arrange a baptismal meeting please contact Sue Chinn, Baptisms Co-ordinator at email@example.com

 The birth of some children is carefully planned; others come as a fantastic surprise!
 But it is always a wonderful privilege and a great responsibility to care for a young child.
 So it is very natural to want to give thanks to God for one of the greatest gifts He has ever given you, and to ask His blessing on your child and your family.

 At St Mary’s we will be delighted to support you in this and to help you thank God for His gift to you.

 There are two ways open to you as you think toward celebrating this very special time for your child and your family here at St Mary’s.